 - To increase high school students' skills in math and science; and,

-- To encourage them to prepare for professional careers in math and science.
+- To encourage them to prepare for post-secondary education in math, or science fields.